fragarco/abasc/docs/en/abasc.md

 ### `LIST [line range][, #channel]`

 **Command**.
-Ignored by BASC.
+Ignored by ABASC.
 If encountered in the code, a warning is issued.

 ### `LOAD filename[,address]`

 **Command**.
 Loads a file from disk or tape into memory.
-BASC **only supports loading binary files**.
+ABASC **only supports loading binary files**.
 If a memory address is provided as the second parameter, the binary content will be loaded at that location.

 ```basic
 ENDDIR = HIMEM